Cranial Nerve Chart

 What are cranial nerves?

-Before we discuss what the is, let’s briefly talk about cranial nerves.
+Before we discuss what a Cranial Nerve Chart is, let's briefly talk about cranial nerves.

-Cranial nerves are twelve sets of pairs that can be found in the uppermost parts of the body, specifically in the brain, other parts of the head like the eyes and nose, the neck, and the upper torso.
+How many cranial nerves are there?
+Twelve cranial nerves are found in pairs in the uppermost parts of the body, specifically in the brain and other parts of the head, such as the eyes and nose, the neck, and the upper torso.
+All cranial nerves originate in the brain.

-The cranial nerves are some of the most important components of the human body because they are responsible for several of our most vital functions.
-These functions include sight, hearing, smell, taste, the ability to swallow food, and the ability to make facial expressions.
+Cranial nerves, like spinal nerves, are among the most essential components of the human body because they are responsible for several of our most vital functions.
+These cranial nerve functions include sight, hearing, smell, taste, and abilities like swallowing food and making a facial expression.
 They also influence our balance and equilibrium.
-We can feel the sensations tied to our eyes, ears, nose, mouth, and skin because of these nerves.
+Because of these nerves, we can feel sensations tied to our eyes, ears, nose, mouth, and skin.

-If something bad happens to these nerves, it will result in us developing serious medical conditions.
-For example, if our optic nerve is damaged, there might be a chance we’d go blind.
-Other possible problems that will arise if our cranial nerves get damaged include the loss of balance, increased risk of falling, losing the sense of smell or taste, weakness, and even difficulties in body coordination.
+If something bad happens to these nerves and their nerve fibers, we may develop serious medical conditions.
+For example, if our optic nerve is damaged, we might go blind.
+Other possible problems that will arise if our cranial nerves get damaged include loss of balance, increased risk of falling, loss of the sense of smell or taste, weakness, and even difficulties in body coordination and motor functions.

 For neurologists and adjacent healthcare professionals, the cranial nerves are important subjects because the status of these nerves can help professionals determine the presence of neurological conditions.